lzenner/garroen/garroen/readme.garroen.english.txt

 When installing or uninstalling, do not close the DOS window by clicking on the X button!
 Instead, press the Enter key when instructed to do so.

-IMPORTANT: EET_End will need to be reinstalled after installing this mod.
+IMPORTANT FOR EET INSTALLATIONS: EET_End will need to be reinstalled after installing this mod.

 General (Windows, Mac OS X, and Linux)